Nevis LLCs

 Forming a Nevis LLC typically costs $3,000 to $5,000 in legal fees, plus government filing fees and registered agent costs.
 Annual maintenance runs $1,200 to $2,000 for the registered agent and government renewal, plus any costs associated with U.S. tax compliance.

-Nevis LLC costs are substantially lower than offshore trust costs, which is one of the reasons the structure appeals to individuals who want some offshore protection without committing to a full trust.
-The trade-off is that the LLC alone provides less protection than a trust, particularly given the unresolved questions about domestic enforcement of foreign LLC interests.
+Nevis LLC costs are substantially lower than offshore trust costs, which is one of the reasons the structure appeals to people who want offshore protection without committing to a full trust arrangement.
+The tradeoff is that the LLC alone provides less protection, particularly given the unresolved questions about domestic enforcement of foreign LLC interests.

-For individuals who ultimately pair the Nevis LLC with an offshore trust, the LLC adds approximately $5,000 to the initial setup cost and $900 to $2,000 per year to ongoing expenses.
-The full cost of establishing an offshore trust includes the trust itself, the LLC, and the compliance work required by both.
+When paired with an offshore trust, the LLC adds approximately $5,000 to initial setup and $900 to $2,000 per year in ongoing expenses.

 Tax Treatment and Reporting

 A Nevis LLC does not provide any tax advantage to U.S. persons.
-Nevis imposes no local taxes on foreign-owned LLCs, but this is irrelevant for U.S. citizens and residents who owe tax on worldwide income regardless of where the income is earned or where the entity is organized.
+Nevis imposes no local taxes on foreign-owned LLCs, but U.S. citizens and residents owe tax on worldwide income regardless of where the income is earned or where the entity is organized.

 A single-member Nevis LLC owned directly by a U.S. person is typically treated as a disregarded entity for federal tax purposes.
 Income and deductions flow through to the member’s individual return.
-The member must file Form 8858 (Information Return of U.S. Persons With Respect to Foreign Disregarded Entities) annually.
-If the LLC is owned by a foreign trust, the reporting chain becomes more complex and includes Forms 3520, 3520-A, FBAR, and Form 8938.
+The member must file Form 8858 annually to report the foreign disregarded entity.
+When the LLC is owned by a foreign trust, the reporting chain becomes more complex and includes Forms 3520, 3520-A, FBAR, and Form 8938.

 If the LLC maintains foreign financial accounts with an aggregate balance exceeding $10,000 at any point during the year, the U.S. member must file an FBAR.
 Penalties for non-compliance with offshore reporting requirements are severe and can exceed the value of the undisclosed accounts.
-Working with a CPA experienced in international tax compliance before establishing any offshore structure is essential.
+Anyone establishing an offshore structure typically needs a CPA experienced in international tax compliance.

 Nevis LLC vs. Cook Islands LLC

-The Cook Islands charging order has a five-year duration compared to three years in Nevis.
+The Cook Islands charging order lasts five years compared to three in Nevis.
 Nevis requires creditors to post a bond; the Cook Islands does not.
 The Cook Islands has a more developed trustee market, which matters primarily when the LLC is paired with a trust.

-For individuals using a standalone LLC without a trust wrapper, Nevis is generally the preferred jurisdiction because of the shorter charging order duration and the bond requirement.
-For individuals pairing the LLC with a Cook Islands trust, a Cook Islands LLC may simplify administration by keeping all entities under a single jurisdiction’s legal framework.
+For a standalone LLC without a trust, Nevis is generally the better choice because the shorter charging order duration and bond requirement create stronger deterrents.
+For an LLC paired with a Cook Islands trust, a Cook Islands LLC may simplify administration by keeping all entities under one jurisdiction’s laws.

 Nevis LLC vs. Wyoming LLC